captionpoint/captionpoint-plays/THE-ROOMMATE.md

 No!
 Me?
 (Beat.)
-Do you think I'm good-looldng?
+Do you think I'm good-looking?
 ---
 ## ROBYN:
 I think you're pretty, yeah.